xoofx/LibObjectFile/readme.md

 ## Known Issues

-PR Welcome if you are willing to contribute to one of this issue.
+PR Welcome if you are willing to contribute to one of these issues:

 ### ELF
 There are still a few missing implementation of `ElfSection` for completeness: